 .03 Subrecipients who receive CDBG funds for job generation, under Commerce's Financial or Technical Assistance Programs must provide Commerce with a time schedule for the job positions which are anticipated to be created during the two years after the completion of this project.
 This information is provided to public employment agencies which attempt to place low and moderate income individuals.
-Philadelphia Industrial Development Corporation (PIDC) and Philadelphia Commercial Development Corporation (PCDC), each have a close-working relationship with the Philadelphia Workforce Development Corporation to ensure the placement of low and moderate income Philadelphia residents.
+The Philadelphia Industrial Development Corporation (PIDC) has a close-working relationship with the Philadelphia Workforce Development Corporation to ensure the placement of low and moderate income Philadelphia residents.
 The subrecipients of loans or grants have to report their current employment situation for at least two years after completing their CDBG funded activity.
 (In some cases, these subrecipients receive on-going technical assistance for two to three years to ensure the successful expansion of a subrecipient).

-.04 The Enterprise Zone Areas, Neighborhood Commercial Revitalization, and Neighborhood and Special Commercial Programs provide a mixture of job generation, employment placement and public improvement programs.
+.04 Neighborhood Commercial Revitalization and Neighborhood and Special Commercial Programs provide a mixture of job generation, employment placement and public improvement programs.
 Subrecipients must provide an array of data on program beneficiaries contingent upon the individual project design.
 For example, the Lighthouse Job Bank Program requires that the number of job referrals and placements must be reported, and that the types of jobs must be reported.
-Enterprise Zone Area Programs are involved in three low income neighborhoods in the City: American Street, Hunting Park West, and West Parkside and a fourth Enterprise Zone is located at the Port of Philadelphia.

-.01 The City Representative and Department of Commerce administer various programs as detailed in the following section.
+.01 The Department of Commerce administers various programs as detailed in the following section.